hphelion/documentation/cloudos/install.overview.md

 Cloud Infrastructure consists of individual services installed and integrated together across one or more nodes to form a cloud environment.
 These are composite services that are integrated together into a single cloud solution.
 Services are exposed or published as RESTful APIs.
-The list of services that can be deployed for HP Cloud OS are:
+The list of services that can be deployed for HP Helion Cloud OS are:

 * Keystone (Identity Management Service)&mdash; An OpenStack service to provide identity (domain, project and users) management, access token, and service catalog functionality.